 To this end, we developed a new dynamic structural model of multitasking with multidimensional incentives, where there is an intertemporal tradeoff in effort allocated across tasks.
-The model also allows for employee moral hazard by allowing employees to have private information about customers, which affects their marginal cost of reaching performance goals that are misaligned with the firm's objectives.
+Differences in marginal cost of effort on the different dimensions among salespeople can lead to misaligned allocation of effort from the firm's perspective, with more effort allocated to the task where the reward-cost tradeoff is more favorable-adverse specialization.
+Further, the model allows for salesperson moral hazard by allowing them to have private information about customers.
+The private information further misaligns effort, by redirecting effort toward customers who the salesperson knows to be less valuable to the firm, but easier to obtain incentives for the salesperson.
 Our identification and estimation strategies address various challenges involved in such a multitasking model with private information.
 We apply our model and estimation methods in a rich empirical microfinance setting.
 Finally, using the estimates of our structural model, we conduct counterfactual analysis on managerially relevant questions on multidimensional incentive design, job design, and task allocation for salespeople in the presence of complementarities between tasks, and job transfers that impact private information.